gabrieljablonski/dgg-chat-bot/README.md

 - Support regex for raising invalid args error automatically.
 - Maybe use `multiprocessing` instead of `threading` for message sending?
-- Improve the way ws error messages are handled (maybe include message associated with it, if any?).
+- Improve the way **business logic** error messages are handled (maybe include message associated with it, if any?).